-Primary Drinking Water– The National Primary Drinking Water Regulations (NPDWR) can be found at http://www.epa.gov/safewater/contaminants/index.html.
-They include microorganisms such as HPC, Legionella, and coliform bacteria, Disinfection By-Products such as bromate, organic compounds such as Haloacetic Acids (HAA5) and Total Trihalomethanes (TTHM), Inorganic Chemicals such as certain metals, asbestos, cyanide, nitrate, and nitrite, Organic Chemicals including semivolatiles, volatiles, pesticides, PCBs, and herbicides.
+Primary Drinking Water – The National Primary Drinking Water Regulations (NPDWR) can be found at https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulations.
+They include microorganisms such as HPC, Legionella, and coliform bacteria, Disinfection By-Products such as bromate, chlorite and Organic compounds such as Haloacetic Acids (HAA5) and Total Trihalomethanes (TTHM); Inorganic Chemicals such as certain metals, asbestos, cyanide, nitrate, and nitrite and Organic Chemicals including semivolatiles, volatiles, pesticides, PCBs and herbicides.

-- The most common tests that A&B Labs performs.
-Contains approximate ratios by quantity.
-For example, A&B Labs performs 4 metals by ICP-AES in water for every two metals in soil for every one metals in air.
+The most common tests we perform contain approximate ratios by quantity.
+For example, A & B Labs performs 4 metals by ICP-AES in water for every two metals in soil for every one metal in air.

 |Metals by ICP-AES||4:2:1 water:soil:air||Industrial plants, WWTP|

 |Coliform bacteria (total, fecal, and E. coli)||1:1 water:drinking water||WWTP, schools|

 |Volatile Organics||2.5:1 water:soil||Industrial plants, Emergency Responders, consultants|